binarymachines/serpentine/README.md

 Serpentine
 ==========

-A new Python web application stack built on top of the bottle web framework.
+A new Python web application stack built on top of the bottle HTTP microframework.
 It's MVC, database-forward, tweak-friendly, AJAX- and JSON-aware.
 It deals with complexity in an intelligent way -- while letting simple things be simple.
-Build CRUD apps or RESTful API's quickly and reusably.
+Build CRUD apps, RESTful API's, or back ends for mobile applications quickly and reusably.

 * Single point of configuration (YAML config file).
 Create a view like this: